CommaSword/empty-epsilon-js/README.md

 Suggestions and contributions are welcomed!

 ### how to build
-We use [yarn](https://yarnpkg.com/en/) to manage this project's lifecycle.
-Install yarn by running `npm i -g yarn` and then follow the instructions in the [developer documentation](./resources/entries/daedalus-developer.md)
+Follow the instructions in the [developer documentation](./resources/entries/daedalus-developer.md)

-run `yarn build` to build this project.
+run `npm run build` to build this project.

 ### how to test

 To test this project we use the provided server manager.
 In order to configure it to the local environment, there is a `empty-epsilon-config.json` file at the project root.
 Simply modify the `runServer`, `killServer`, and `serverAddress` fields according to your local setup, so that the tests can correctly manage a game server's lifecycle.

-after configuring `empty-epsilon-config.json`, run `yarn build` to build and test this project.
+after configuring `empty-epsilon-config.json`, run `npm test` to build and test this project.

 Tests are still WIP.